 The amount of fuel assistance received depends on income, housing status, and heating costs.
 Recipients of State Fuel Assistance are also eligible for discounted rates on their electric and gas utility bills.
 Additionally, residents may be eligible for weatherization services, heating system repairs, and Citizens Energy heat assistance programs.

-Eligibility Requirements: 1) must meet State income guidelines, 2) must provide income documentation and heating bills (i.e., gas, electric or oil bills), and 3) applications accepted any time during the heating season (i.e., November 1 through April 30).
+Eligibility Requirements: 1) must meet State income guidelines, 2) must provide income documentation and heating bills (i.e., gas, electric or oil bills), and 3) applications accepted only during the heating season (i.e., November 1 through April 30).

 Contact information: Community Teamwork Program, 45 Kirk St, 2nd Flr, Lowell, MA 01852, 978-459-6161.
 Hours of operation are Monday – Friday from 8:30am to 5:00pm, with extended hours on Wednesdays until 7:00pm.

-First-time applicants may also apply through the Arlington Health and Human Services Department.
+First-time applicants, who are Arlington residents, may also apply through the Arlington Health and Human Services Department.
 Assistance is offered by appointment only.
-First-time applicants should call 781-316-3170 for information regarding appointment dates and times.
-Assistance with the Fuel Assistance application is available from November through April.
-A list of documents required to complete the application can be found at arlingtonma.gov/fuelassistance.
+First-time applicants should call 781-316-3400 for information regarding appointment dates and times.
+Assistance with the Fuel Assistance application is available from November through April on a first come, first serve basis.

 Emergency Financial Assistance